Knightmare88/candour-cockatrice-import/README.md

 4. Under the "Card Database" tab click "Open Custom Image Folder"
 5. Move the folder you downloaded from Dropbox into this folder.
 6. Restart Cockatrice

+## NOTES
+- This is currently a WIP!
+All files are subject to sudden changes as the card file changes
+- Some cards currently have 'CA0' added to the end of their name - this is not permanent, it is just to prevent name conflicts